 Shows like Loki are all set to return for another season as well.
 So, maybe with time, MCU will deliver.
 The loss of characters like Steve Rogers and Tony Stark is definitely a huge setback for the MCU but there are characters with a lot of potential in Phase 4, even compared to DCEU.

 All things considered, MCU is still better than DCEU.
 But the point here is not comparing MCU to immediate rivals like DCEU but rather to mainstream Hollywood or proper Hollywood action films.

 In comparison to being at par with much of the greatest mainstream cinema in Hollywood, MCU really needs to step up their game.
 Trust me, it is them who are responsible for this because they let us get used to the greatness of Iron Man on one side and Thanos on the other.

 After all of that, Phase 4 seems a little childish for OG fans.
 I rest my case.

 6. About Marvel Cinematic Universe

-The Marvel Cinematic Universe (MCU) is an American media franchise and shared universe centered on a series of superhero films, independently produced by Marvel Studios and based on characters that appear in American comic books published by Marvel Comics.
+The Marvel Cinematic Universe (MCU) is an American media franchise and shared universe centered on a series of superhero films and TV series, independently produced by Marvel Studios and based on characters that appear in American comic books published by Marvel Comics.

 The franchise includes comic books, short films, television series, and digital series.
 The shared universe, much like the original Marvel Universe in comic books, was established by crossing over common plot elements, settings, cast, and characters.